Person walking along a garden path areal view

 Taxpayers may be inadvertently affected by unknown issues created by third parties, for example, changes to complex Trust rules that have not yet been appreciated.

 Numerous anti-avoidance measures have been introduced, aimed at offshore Trust structures and overseas property structures.
-Structures that were previously tax compliant may therefore have unidentified issues to address.
+Structures that were previously tax compliant may therefore have unidentified issues to resolve.

 Taxpayers may be inadvertently affected by unknown issues created by third parties, for example, changes to complex Trust rules that have not yet been appreciated.